Following this tutorial, you only need to change a couple lines of code to train an object detection model to your own dataset.

 For BCCD, our output looks like the following:

 For your custom dataset, this process looks very similar.
 Instead of downloading images from BCCD, you’ll download images from your own dataset, and re-upload them accordingly.

-You’ve done it!
 You’ve trained an object detection model to a custom dataset.

 Now, making use of this model in production begs the question of identifying what your production environment will be.
 For example, will you be running the model in a mobile app, via a remote server, or even on a Raspberry Pi?
 How you’ll use your model determines the best way to save and convert its format.

 Consider these resources as next steps based on your problem: converting to TFLite (for Android and iPhone), converting to CoreML (for iPhone apps), converting for use on a remote server, or deploying to a Raspberry Pi.

 Build and delpoy with Roboflow for free